Putin poised to win Russian presidential election by a landslide

 According to Russia’s Central Election Commission, he had some 87 percent of the vote with about 60 percent of precincts counted.
 The result means Putin, 71, will overtake Josef Stalin and become Russia’s longest-serving leader in more than 200 years.

-Communist candidate Nikolai Kharitonov came second with just under 4 percent, newcomer Vladislav Davankov third, and ultra-nationalist Leonid Slutsky fourth, early results suggested.
+Communist candidate Nikolai Kharitonov came second with just under 4 percent, newcomer Vladislav Davankov third and ultra-nationalist Leonid Slutsky fourth, early results suggested.

 Nationwide turnout was 74.22 percent when polls closed, election officials said, surpassing 2018 levels of 67.5 percent.